tolgee/documentation/blog/2023-06-28-vue-tutorial.md

 Once you have added your translations, click on the save button to store your translations in the Tolgee Platform.

+You can add [screenshots](https://tolgee.io/js-sdk/) at the same time and Tolgee automatically collects context of the translations for usage with the [Tolgee translator](https://tolgee.io/blog/tolgee-ai-translator).

+This aproach is great because:

+- It's faster than to edit the localization `json` file or add it to the platform manually
+- To fix such key, you have just to click the string.
+Any team member with the Tolgee chrome plugin can do it
+- You can generate screenshots by clicking the camera.
+This way future translators will know the context and will translate the string correctly

 Equally, you can follow the same process to update your translations.
 Repeat this process for every string you want to translate and with a simple click Tolgee will save your translations.
 If you open your project in the platform, you should have a list of translated strings reflected in the platform

+NB: If you wish to import a lot of translations from large codebases, there is the [CLI extract command](<(https://tolgee.io/tolgee-cli/extraction/syncing-strings)>).
+(Right now, it works only for React, but other implementations will be available soon)

 ![List of translations](/img/blog/vue-tutorial/translation_list.png)